 The focus in this phase should be on preparing your future actions when you’ve acquired a view of your company’s structure, purpose, and strategy.
 Transitions should be seamless, but they are prone to errors that lead to failure.
 Fortunately, a little forethought and oversight can go a long way.

 Begin your preparation by gathering an overview of the useful PR tools in your department and gaining access to them.
 What should someone in the industry be on the lookout for?
-First, find out what software is being utilized and familiarize yourself with it.
+First, find out what software your new company utilizes and familiarize yourself with it.
 To expedite the learning process, schedule a quick call with the company’s software specialist for a walk-through.
 We should also mention that using a password manager will save you time and effort by providing fast and secure access to everything you need.

 Could your company benefit from some new tools?